nyathea/legacypatcher/README.md

 ## Known Issues

 - On 8.58 (and likely other versions), logging in will crash the app or fail to authenticate.
-A workaround is to log in using 7.29.1 first, then upgrade to your preferred version.
+A workaround is to log in using 7.29.1 first, then upgrade to your preferred version. later 8.x versions dont seem to have this issue.
 - Explore page and Search page doesnt work
-- You may not be able to like tweets on some versions because of it using deprecated endpoints.
+- You may not be able to like tweets on some versions because of the client using deprecated endpoints. (this will be fixed soon)
-- There may be random crashes in some places. please send crash logs.
-- your profile may not load on some startups. you may need to reopen it for it to work.
+- your profile may not load on the first launch. you may need to reopen it for it to work.

 Please let me know if theres any other issues! pleae open a bug report and i'll get to you as soon as i can